 2016: How’s the “Missouri Solution” doing?

 I wrote this post on Nov.
 16, 2010 on my St. Thomas Dog Blog.
-In 2011 the governor repealed Prop B and instead brought in a “Missouri Solution,” which removed most of the teeth of the original legislation.
-The time limit for puppy mill operators to comply with the changes was extended from one year to five, so to 2016.
+In 2011 the governor repealed Prop B and instead brought in a “Missouri Solution”.
+It removed most of the teeth of the original legislation.
+The time limit for puppy mill operators to comply with the changes was extended from one year to five.
+That therefore took it to 2016.
 I could find very little about whether there has been any improvement in conditions in Missouri puppy mills now.
 For more, see Wikipedia’s Puppy Mill (Legislative Response: US) and for details on specific puppy mills, state by state, see Humane Society US “Horrible Hundred” of 2016.
 There are eleven pages of entries for Missouri.

 It’s another election year; the five years for implementation of the Missouri solution have passed.
 So how’s it worked out for the dogs?